victorthury/border-radius-previewer/README.md

 - [ ] Change all 8 possible values of the border-radius in order to create a complex shape [as in this example](https://codepen.io/thebabydino/pen/zbqPVd)
 - [ ] And refactor for a cleaner code.

+## Give it a try!

+You can use it by accessing the following [link](https://border-radius-previewer.vercel.app/)!